-Check non-public list and the approved on-line list.
+(Schools should check the non-public home school list and the approved Category III on-line school list.)

-Students entering from Category 4 and 5 schools, as designated by the Tennessee State Department of Education, will be tested for credit.
-Students may be tested by taking and passing the final exam for each core course listed on a transcript from a Category 4 or 5 non-public schools.
-Upon passing the exam (see "Credit" section below), credit may be awarded.
-If student demonstrates mastery on the exam, then the student's grade from his/her transcript will be entered on his/her Knox County Schools' transcript.
+Students entering from Category 4 and 5 schools, as designated by the Tennessee Department of Education, will be tested for credit.
+Students may be tested by taking and passing the final exam for each core course (English, Math, Science, Social Studies, and Wellness) listed on a transcript from a Category 4 or 5 nonpublic schools.
+Upon passing the exam (see "Credits" section below), credit may be awarded.
+If a student demonstrates mastery on the exam, then the student's grade from his/her transcript will be entered on his/her Knox County Schools' transcript.
+Home school students for which transcripts state they have earned a credit in world language shall be administered the Knox County EOC/mastery test for the highest level of language for which they are requesting credit be given.
+(Ex.
+A student who has earned a credit in French I and II will be given the French II EOC).
 KCS has the authority to award credit for high school courses completed at non-public middle schools based on demonstrated mastery of the subject matter, e.g., successful completion of mastery test or written exam or performance in subsequent courses.